Ilia Jinjolava: Biography

-In 2020, he spent several weeks in the United States to conduct research, visited two major orthodox theological institutions (St Vladimir's Orthodox Theological Seminary and Hellenic College Holy Cross Greek Orthodox School of Theology), and discussed with several professors (P.Bouteneff, M.Constas, J.Behr, A.Papanikolaou, B.Beck, V.Permiakov, J.Barnet, etc.) to develop his thesis and collected the required bibliography.
+In 2020, he spent several weeks in the United States to conduct research, visited two major orthodox theological institutions (St Vladimir's Orthodox Theological Seminary and Hellenic College Holy Cross Greek Orthodox School of Theology), and to develop his thesis and collected the required bibliography.
 He completed his doctoral studies in Biblical theology, specifically - New Testament at the Institute of Orthodox Theology of the Ludwig Maximilian University of Munich in 2022.